SEL-Columbia/networker/README.md

 ## Development Setup

-To setup a development environment, in addition to the above installation steps...
+To setup a development environment

 clone this repository or fork to your own repo and then clone:
 ```